DevOpsStyle/ARM_Templates/README.md

 <img src="https://i.ibb.co/nz0Qq24/OpenAI.jpg" alt="OpenAI" title="OpenAI">

 In the example below we have a "Send Email V2" connector for send the final report to the required people for Cost Management revision.
-If you want to follow the same approach configure the module following the same example:
+If you want to follow the same approach configure the module following the same example adding them at the end of the Logic App:

 <img src="https://i.ibb.co/DKJwTsW/email.jpg" alt="email" title="email">